 The Province of Gorizia is located in the southeast of Friuli Venezia Giulia, bordering with Slovenia and the Adriatic Sea.
 This small area embraces diverse environments and landscapes, as well as many historic and artistic remains bearing the influence of the Germanic, Slavic and Latin cultures.

-The coastline is dominated by the wonderful Grado lagoon, an internationally renowned tourist destination with golden beaches and a picturesque set of canals between islands and islets.
+The coastline is dominated by the wonderful Grado lagoon, an internationally-renowned touristic destination, with its golden beaches and charming canals that glide among the islands and islets.

-One of the most peculiar landscapes of the province and the region is offered by the Karst plateau, with calcareous rock and rocky land covered with a rich and colourful Mediterranean vegetation.
+One of the most peculiar sceneries of both Province and Region is that of the Karst plateau, with calcareous rock and rocky tarrain covered with vibrant and colorful Mediterranean vegetation.
 The Karst is an area of remarkable naturalistic value.
-It was the scene of ferocious battles during the First World War, and there are some unforgettable signs of that period such as trenches, communication tunnels and fortified areas.
+Not only, but it was also the theatre for ferocious battles during the First World War, leaving indelible traces including trenches, communication tunnels and fortified areas.

 Gorizia is the first stop on a route to discover the area.
 It is a “border town” and meeting point for different ethnic groups, preserving in its elegant architecture traces of the Habsburg history and their long dominion.